mwaylabs/The-M-Project-Sample-Apps/demoapp/README.md

 	3. Implement `initData` with demo data

 		```
+		// initialze the data
 		initData: function(){
-            // create the contacts collections
+            // create the contacts collections if it doesn't exist
+            if(!this.contacts){
                 this.contacts = demoapp.Collections.ContactsCollection.create(this.getContacts());
+            }
         },

+		// get the contacts
         getContacts: function(){
             // create some demo data
             return [{"name": 'foo', "lastname": "bar"}, {"name": 'max', "lastname": "mustermann"}];